tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 console.log(car2.make); // Jeep
 ```

-- Reference types (Objects) are different in that variable assignment *points* at an independent object existing in memory, and assigning another variable to point at the first variable copies the reference to the object, not the value itself.
+- Reference types (Objects) are different in that variable assignment *points* at an independent object existing in memory, and assigning another variable to point at the first variable copies the *reference to the object*, not the value itself.

 ## VIII. <a id="section7">Nota bene